Deep-Lake-Finance/docs/oracle/introduction-to-deep-lake-oracle.md

 ### Data Feeds

-Data feeds are modular and independently defined, so that they are extensible and safe.
+Data feeds are modular and independently defined so that they are extensible and safe.

 Available data feeds: